 Hooks

-From version 0.12 Papis has a minimal hook infrastructure.
+From version v0.12 Papis has a minimal hook infrastructure.
 Some parts of Papis define and run hooks so that users and plugin writers can also tap into this functionality.

-A hook is declared in the same way as a plugin, in fact they are implemented in the same way within the stevedore plugin.
+A hook is declared in the same way as a plugin, in fact they are implemented in the same way using the standard Entry Point mechanism.

 Writing hooks as a user

-Right now the only way to add a hook as a user is using your config.py configuration file, which gets loaded when your Papis configuration gets loaded.
+Right now the only way to add a hook as a user is using your config.py configuration file, which loads along with your Papis configuration.

-As an example you can add a function to the on_edit_done hook like
+For example you can add a function to the on_edit_done hook like:

 import papis.hooks